Fanta: Latin America

+In Brazil, regional flavors such as guarana, passion fruit and cashew began to be sold between 2010 and 2020.

+South Africa

+In South Africa, Coca-Cola South Africa sells Fanta Orange, Fanta Orange No Sugar, Fanta Grape, and Fanta Pineapple.
+Fanta Exotic and Fanta Lemon are also available at certain retailers.

+Philippines

+Coca-Cola Bottlers Philippines, Inc. (CCBPI) introduced Fanta in the early 1990’s.
+During its production in the Philippines, Fanta and Royal coexisted together in the market.
+Fanta was available in Fanta Calamansi (introduced in 1994 and the only Fanta flavor exclusive to the Philippine market), Fanta Lemon, Fanta Mango, Fanta Green Apple, Fanta Fruit Punch and Fanta Root Beer (coincidentally coexisted with Royal Root Beer) and is the sole market that didn’t introduce Fanta Orange in favor of Royal Tru-Orange.
+Royal, however, later introduced and reintroduced other flavors such as Royal Tru-Dalandan and Royal Tru-Strawbery during the coexistence of both brands.
+Fanta was eventually phased out in the 2000s and was absorbed by Royal as CCBPI’s local brand for Fanta.

 Marketing

 75th anniversary version

 In February 2015, a 75th-anniversary version of Fanta was released in Germany.
 Packaged in glass bottles evoking the original design and with an authentic original wartime flavor including 30% whey and pomace, it is described on the packaging as "less sweet" and a German original.

 An associated television ad referenced the history of the drink and said the Coca-Cola company wanted to bring back "the feeling of the Good Old Times" which was interpreted by many to mean Nazi rule.
 The ad was subsequently replaced.